FAQ: Answers to Common Questions About Starting Therapy

 This FAQ (or list of frequently-asked questions), hopefully answers the majority of your initial questions prior to starting therapy.
 If you have additional questions or concerns, feel free to use the contact form below and ask away!

-Yes, I am currently accepting clients with flexible scheduling including evenings and weekends to meet your needs.
+Yes, I am currently accepting clients with flexible scheduling including Sundays and some evening hours to meet your needs.

-At this time, I am not accepting any insurance plans.
-You may be able to seek reimbursement if you have out-of-network coverage.
+I am a network provider for Anthem / Blue Cross (which also serves UC Davis students through the UC SHIP program).
+For all other plans, I can provide you with a superbill for reimbursement if you have out-of-network benefits.
 Other options may be shorter 25 minute sessions or group therapy.
 Please let me know if you would like to consider any of these possibilities that may help you better afford therapy.

 If finances are a concern, I would be glad to speak to you about how either half-sessions or group therapy may suit your needs.
 If you need a lower fee or someone who accepts your insurance, I would be glad to help you with a referral.